-The NIJAC Complaints Policy and Procedure - Complaints Policy and Procedure relates to complaints arising from any aspect of NIJAC conducting its function and this policy sets out the arrangements for 'Commission' and 'Non-Commission' Complaints.
+The NIJAC Complaints Policy and Procedure - NIJAC Complaints Policy relates to complaints arising from any aspect of NIJAC conducting its function and this policy sets out the arrangements for 'Commission' and 'Non-Commission' complaints.

-'Commission Complaints' are defined by Section 9B of the Justice (Northern Ireland) Act 2002.
-A Commission Complaint is a complaint by a qualifying complainant of maladministration by the Commission or a committee of the Commission who claims to be adversely affected, as an applicant for selection or as a person selected, by the maladministration complained of.
+'Commission complaints' are defined by Section 9B of the Justice (Northern Ireland) Act 2002: 'A Commission complaint is a complaint by a qualifying complainant of maladministration by the Commission or a committee of the Commission'.

+Section 9B states: 'A qualifying complainant is a complainant who claims to have been adversely affected, as an applicant for selection or as a person selected ....by the maladministration complained of'.

-During the period of this report one Commission complaint was received in February 2022.
-This remains open at March 2024 as the release of the report on this from the Judicial Appointments Ombudsman has been delayed due to the absence of TEO Ministers who needed to consider this report.
+During the period of this report one Commission complaint was received in April 2022, however this complaint was withdrawn in May 2022.
+A previous complaint from February 2022 remains open at March 2024 as the release of the report of the Judicial Appointments Ombudsman has been delayed due to the absence of TEO Ministers who needed to consider this report.